timothygaunt/syncproject/hooks/deployment.md

 This setup uses a single IIS site to serve both the static React frontend and the Node.js backend API.

 ### a.
 Get Source Code (Private Repository)
 You must authenticate to clone a private repository.
-Choose one of the two methods below.

-**Method 1: Personal Access Token (PAT) - Recommended**
+The recommended method is a Personal Access Token (PAT).

 1.  **Generate a PAT:**
     -   Go to your GitHub account settings: `Settings -> Developer settings -> Personal access tokens -> Tokens (classic)`.
     -   Click "Generate new token".
-    -   Give it a descriptive name (e.g., "Windows Server Deploy").
+Give it a name (e.g., "Windows Server Deploy"), set an expiration, and check the `repo` scope.
-    -   Set an expiration date.
-    -   Under "Select scopes", check the `repo` box.
     -   Click "Generate token" and **copy the token immediately**.
-You will not see it again.
 2.  **Clone the Repository:**
     -   Open PowerShell or Command Prompt on your server.
     -   Navigate to `cd C:\inetpub\wwwroot`.